MorrisMA/M65C02A/README.md

 ##Prefix Instructions

-The M65C02A gains much of its power from six (8) prefix instructions: OAY, IND, SIZ, ISZ, OAX, OSX, OSZ, and OIS.
+The M65C02A gains much of its power from six (8) prefix instructions: OSX, IND, SIZ, ISZ, OSZ, OIS, OAX, OAY.
 The IND and SIZ instructions add indirection and promote ALU operations to 16 bits, respectively.
 The ISZ prefix instruction applies IND and SIZ simultaneously.
 These three prefix instructions can also be applied to implicit addressing mode instructions in